Our Nation's Air

 - The Air Quality Index (AQI) takes into account all criteria pollutants.

-- Houston’s air quality in 2020 was either good (green) or moderate (yellow) 93% of the time while Los Angeles had good or moderate air quality 61% of the time.
+- In 2023, Houston’s air quality was either good (green) or moderate (yellow) 84% of the time compared to 76% for Los Angeles.